Generating operators of symmetry breaking -- from discrete to continuous: Appendix: Hyperfunctions and the Riemann--Liouville integral

 Hence Lemma \ref{lem:23062118} may be reinterpreted as below. \begin{lemma} As hyperfunctions that depend meromorphically on $\lambda \in {\mathbb{C}}$, one has the following equations.

 \end{lemma}

 1pc

-{\bf{Acknowledgement}}
+{\bf{Acknowledgement.}}

 The article is an outgrowth of the invited address at the Nordic Congress of Mathematicians held on July, 2023 in Denmark.
 The author expresses his gratitude to J.\ Frahm, M.\ Pevzner, and G.\ Zhang for their warm hospitality.
-This work was partially supported by the JSPS under the Grant-in Aid for Scientific Research (A) (JP18H03669).
+He also thanks Professor Kubo for reading carefully the first draft, and anonymous referees for their comments.
+This work was partially supported by the JSPS under the Grant-in Aid for Scientific Research (A) (JP18H03669, JP23H00084).